japila-books/apache-spark-internals/docs/webui/PoolPage.md

 * *Active Stages* - the number of the active stages in a `Schedulable` pool.
 * *Running Tasks*
 * *SchedulingMode*

-All the columns are the attributes of a `Schedulable` but the number of active stages which is calculated using the spark-webui-JobProgressListener.md#poolToActiveStages[list of active stages of a pool] (from the parent's spark-webui-JobProgressListener.md[JobProgressListener]).

 === [[StageTableBase]][[active-stages]] Active Stages Table